RushilDaya/futureproofed/README.md

 - Enrich dataset with external data to fill gaps
 - speed up data ingestion step.
 Currently ingesting rows sequentially -> this can be optimized
 - add additional CRUD enpoints for non-measurement tables + less constrained GETS for measurements
-- data integrity/validity checks in the API
+- data integrity/validity checks in the API (done)
 - additional visualisations